niamh-d/codeop-feature-ext-yahtzee/readme.md

 ![Presentation coverpage](imgs/pres.png)

+## Front end only version

+If you want to play the game and aren’t interested in the backend and authentication aspects, I have a [repo](https://github.com/niamh-d/yahtzee-just-the-game) with **just the front-end** without any signup/login or user details, and which saves to **local storage** (rather than DB).

 ## Imagined Scenario

 I have been asked by my PM to build upon code already written by a collegue.